 What Is the Difference Between an LCSW and an LMFT?

-Licensed Clinical Social Workers (LCSW) and Licensed Marriage and Family Therapists (LMFT) both work with clients to support their day-to-day lives and total mental wellness.
+A Licensed Clinical Social Worker (LCSW) and a Licensed Marriage and Family Therapist (LMFT) both work with clients to support their day-to-day lives and total mental wellness.
 Despite their similarities, these two professions entail very different education, licensure, and overall career paths.

 What Is an LMFT?